jeffThompson/ChanceAndRandomness/Activities/5-ObliqueStrategies.md

 > "The tornado [in *The Wizard of Oz*] is just such an untrustworthy, sinuous, shifting shape.
 Random, unfixed, it wrecks the plain shapes of that no-frills life." – Salman Rushdie

-Created in 1974 by Brian Eno and Peter Schmidt, [*Oblique Strategies*](https://www.enoshop.co.uk/product/oblique-strategies.html) is a set of cards to help break out of creative block and to interject new directions into the artistic process.
-The first edition, now impossibly rare, was a combination of cards created separately by Eno and Schmidt (see the [*original*-original hand-drawn version here](https://www.openculture.com/2018/12/behold-original-deck-oblique-strategies-cards-handwritten-brian-eno.html)).
-The goal of the cards, which have inspired lots of other versions, is to break you out of creative ruts, to suggests new directions in the work, and/or to find solutions to problems in the studio.
+Created in 1974 by Brian Eno and Peter Schmidt, [*Oblique Strategies*](https://www.enoshop.co.uk/product/oblique-strategies.html) is a set of cards to help break out of creative block and to interject new directions into one's artistic process.
+Originally, deck was just a set of hand-drawn cards created separately by Eno and Schmidt (see it version here](https://www.openculture.com/2018/12/behold-original-deck-oblique-strategies-cards-handwritten-brian-eno.html)) but was later published for sale several times.
+The goal of the cards, which have inspired lots of other versions and variations, is to break you out of creative ruts, to suggests new directions in the work, and/or to find solutions to problems in the studio.

 *Above: Marshall McLuhan's ["Distant Early Warning"](https://ericmcluhan.com/bookshop/#cards) (1969) and Abandon Normal Devices' ["Abandon Normal Strategies"](https://www.andfestival.org.uk/ans) (2020) card decks*